WNWT-LD: As WNWT-LD

 On December 9, 2018, BuenaVision agreed to sell WBQM-LD to PMCM TV for over $300,000.
 The deal, which was completed on February 19, 2019, made WBQM-LD a sister station to WJLP.
 On April 18, the station changed its callsign to WNWT-LD, and then on May 1, it became a primary NewsNet affiliate.
 In late July 2019, WNWT moved from channel 51 to channel 6 and later to channel 18 which broadcast weather reports simulcasting WJLP 33.10 before switching back to NewsNet a week later.
 At the same time WNWT-WX moved to its second subchannel.

-On August 1, the station switched to virtual channel 37, a rare assignment in broadcasting in North America, likely to prevent adjacent-market confusion with Hartford, Connecticut Univision affiliate WUVN, which has long held channel 18 (the channel 6 assignment was likewise also temporary due to a probable objection from ABC O&O WPVI-TV in Philadelphia).
+On August 1, the station switched to virtual channel 37, a rare assignment in broadcasting in North America, likely to prevent adjacent-market confusion with Univision affiliate WUVN in Hartford, Connecticut, which has long held channel 18 (the channel 6 assignment was likewise also temporary due to a probable objection from ABC O&O WPVI-TV in Philadelphia).
 The physical channel 37 is reserved by most broadcasting authorities for the purposes of radio astronomy and medical telemetry, though a PSIP assignment of WNWT-LD's VHF physical channel otherwise causes no interference for those purposes.